w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 If either of the above conditions is not met, a platform MAY drop `list-member`s until both conditions are met.
 The selection of which `list-member`s to drop and their order is unspecified and left to the implementer.
+Note that the above limits are _minimum_ requirements to comply with the specification.
+An implementor or platform MAY define higher limits and SHOULD propagate as much baggage information as is reasonable within their requirements.
+If a platform cannot propagate all baggage, it MUST NOT propagate any partial `list-member`s.
+If there are multiple `baggage` headers, all limits apply to the combination of all `baggage` headers and not each header individually.

 ### Example